Archaeology of Pinagbayanan: Discoveries

-The discoveries in the Locsin and the University of San Carlos excavation of Pinagbayanan are divided into several archaeological horizons dated from 1100 AD to 1400 AD.
+The discoveries in the Locsin and the University of San Carlos excavation of Pinagbayanan are divided into several archaeological horizons dated from 1100 CE to 1400 CE.
 The first horizon is associated with the Iron Age, before trade contacts were established with China or Arabia and contained earthenware used for burials.
 The second horizon is associated with the Sung period.
 The depth of the stratigraphic layer indicates long periods without cultural change.
 The site was mainly used for burials.
 The third horizon is associated with the Yuan period.
 The presence of horse bones shows that horses had come earlier than the Spaniards.
 The sites were used for habitation and burials.
 A crematory complex was also discovered.
 The stone structure contained phosphate deposits, bamboo charcoal and other evidence of burning.

 Phallic earthenwares were found in the Pinagbayanan sites which suggest the possibility that they were used as a symbol of fertility.
 A net sinker that might have been intended to be a yonic symbol was also discovered.